If you want to learn more about Citus on Microsoft Azure, read this post about Hyperscale (Citus) on Azure Database for PostgreSQL.

 - Provide trusted services.

-For our Services, we have a team dedicated to keeping your information secure, and we take precautions to ensure the security of your PII.
+Security: For our Services, we have a team dedicated to keeping your information secure, and we take precautions to ensure the security of your PII.
 We follow generally accepted standards to protect the PII submitted to us, both during transmission and once we receive it.
 We also continue to work on features to keep your information safe in addition to things like

 That said, like any managed service provider, we cannot guarantee that unauthorized third parties or unauthorized personnel will not gain access to your PII despite our efforts.
 You should note that in using the Websites and the Services, your information will travel through